markBosley/sparkfun-esp32/README.md

 * Create Master/Slave pair on batteries. on button push on one it lights LED on other.
 * use phone to send command

+find the sparkfun based on bluetoth scanning

+# TO BUY
+* Magnet
+* LIPO batter and charger

 fix serial monitor

 bluetooth